-The Domestic Violence Response Protocol, developed between the Niagara Regional Police Service, VSN, Victim Witness Assistance Program (VWAP) and Sexual Assault/Domestic Violence Treatment Program, is a community-driven document that outlines how the community partners respond to incidents of domestic violence.
+The Domestic Violence Response Protocol, developed between the Service, VSN, Victim Witness Assistance Program (VWAP), and Sexual Assault/Domestic Violence Treatment Program, is a community-driven document that outlines how the community partners respond to incidents of domestic violence.
 In addition to presenting clearly defined roles and responsibilities for all service providers, the protocol delineates the approach and agreed upon principles of responding to domestic violence.
 This "best practices approach" results in a consistent, comprehensive, and knowledgeable response from community partners to the needs of the complainant/client.
 The protocol includes:

 - Domestic Violence Response Protocol

 - Protocol Agency Representatives

 - Statement of Principles and Beliefs

 - Definitions

 - Commitments and Responsibilities

 - General Intervention Principles

 - Dispute Resolution

 - Community Resource Referrals

 - Special Circumstance Investigations

 - Confidentiality

 - Duration of Protocol

-- b) "...the status of Service compliance with the said procedures..."
+b) "...the status of Service compliance with the said procedures..."

-The Service continually reviews compliance with Provincial Adequacy Standards and policy directives, including General Orders and community response protocols.
+The Service continually reviews compliance with Provincial Adequacy Standards and policy directives, including general orders and community response protocols.
 The Service incorporates the following models, as designated by the Ministry of the Solicitor General:

-- Ensuring that an adequate number of patrol officers have received the Domestic Violence Investigators' Course, and Domestic Violence Investigators receive updated and continued training in Domestic Violence; and - Maintaining a specialized unit of Domestic Violence Investigators, responsible for undertaking, managing, or reviewing the investigation of domestic violence occurrences.
+- Ensuring that an adequate number of patrol officers have received the Domestic Violence Investigators' Course, and domestic violence investigators receive updated and continued training in domestic violence; and - Maintaining a specialized unit of domestic violence investigators, responsible for undertaking, managing, or reviewing the investigation of domestic violence occurrences.

-The centralized Domestic Violence Unit (DVU) consists of one Detective Sergeant and 12 Detective Constables who are trained in conducting "enhanced domestic violence investigations".
+The centralized Domestic Violence Unit (DVU) consists of 1 detective sergeant and 12 detective constables who are trained in conducting "enhanced domestic violence investigations".
 The DVU mandate is to assist front-line uniform personnel with the investigation of all domestic/family incidents whether or not they involve violence, and to assume responsibility for the investigation of all domestic violence incidents that may result in criminal charges.
-Domestic violence investigators also provide increased monitoring of high-risk cases, consultation, and review of all reported domestic and family violence cases, as well as a closer working relationship with Domestic Violence Crown Attorneys.
+Domestic violence investigators also provide increased monitoring of high-risk cases, consultation, and review of all reported domestic and family violence cases, as well as a closer working relationship with crown attorneys assigned to domestic violence cases.

-The following chart illustrates the domestic violence statistics for 2019 - 2021:
+The following chart illustrates the domestic violence statistics for 2020 - 2022:

-CLASSIFICATIONS 2019 2020 2021 Domestic related Reports - Criminal Investigations 1383 1487 1618 Domestic related Criminal Investigations - Charges 737 936 848 Domestic related Criminal Investigations - No Charges 646 551 770 c) "...a summary of the training given to members with respect to Domestic/Family Violence..."
+CLASSIFICATIONS 2020 2021 2022 Domestic-related Reports - Criminal Investigations 1487 1618 1143 Domestic-related Criminal Investigations - Charges 936 848 954 Domestic-related Criminal Investigations - No Charges 551 770 189 c) "...a summary of the training given to members with respect to domestic/family violence..."

 The Service continues to provide Service-wide training to investigators, front-line officers, and Communications personnel.
-Specifically, members of the Domestic Violence Unit attended the following training courses in 2021:
+Specifically, members of the DVU attended the following training courses in 2022:

 - Search Warrant Course

 - PEACE Interviewing Course

-- Domestic Violence Investigator Course
+- Ontario Domestic Assault Risk Assessment Certification Course

-- ODARA Certification Course
+- Investigative Interviewing Course

-- Fraud Investigators Course
+- Major Case Management Course

 The Domestic Violence Investigators Course is scheduled annually and is available to all sworn members of the Service.
-This course was held in November of 2021, which allowed for 20 Service members to receive the training.
-Members of the Domestic Violence Unit facilitate the course, along with relevant stakeholders from community partner agencies.
+This course was scheduled to be held in November of 2022, but was postponed until January 2023, due to front-line staffing issues.

-d) "...a summary of the steps taken by the Service to monitor and evaluate response to Domestic/Family Violence occurrences..."
+d) "...a summary of the steps taken by the Service to monitor and evaluate response to domestic/family violence occurrences..."

-In accordance with General Order 114.13 - Domestic/Family Violence, a detailed Initial Report shall be completed in response to all Domestic/Family Violence incident complaints, whether or not an offence has occurred.
+In accordance with General Order 114.13 - Domestic/Family Violence, a detailed initial report shall be completed in response to all domestic/family violence incident complaints, whether or not an offence has occurred.

 All reported domestic incidents that involve an Intimate Partner Relationship are flagged in the Versadex Records Management System.
-These reports are then routed to the Domestic Violence Unit for review and appropriate action (concluded if they are complete, or assigned for follow-up, as required).
+These reports are then routed to the DVU for review and appropriate action (concluded if they are complete, or assigned for follow-up, as required).